dch33/Quad-Sim/QuadSim Release 0.1/ReadMe.txt

 README:

+	To use, first download all files to your computer using the "Download ZIP" button on the right of the main "Quad-Sim" folder screen.
+Open the folder folder containing these files from your computer and follow the instructions in this README.

 	NOTE: THIS IS AN EARLY RELEASE INTENDED FOR BASIC DEMONSTRATION PURPOSES.
 	THIS RELEASE IS NOT INTENDED TO REPRESENT THE FULL FUNCTIONALITY OF THE FINAL PROJECT.
 	PLEASE USE FOR ENTERTAINMENT AND CONCEPTUAL EXPLORATION ONLY.